How to Improve Typing Accuracy – Type with Fewer Mistakes

 🔍 Why Typing Accuracy Matters

 Many typists try to increase speed first, but accuracy should always come before speed.
-Once mistakes decrease, WPM often increases automatically.
+Once mistakes decrease, WPM often increases automatically — especially when you practice consistently instead of doing random tests.

 ⚠️ Common Causes of Poor Typing Accuracy